 So in the same spirit as my recent post on Van Gogh’s Life in France, now I wold love to present to you Hemingway’s Life in Paris.
 Whenever I get the chance to combine my passion for literature with my passion for travel, it is a beautiful thing.
 Indeed, if you are a voracious fan of books, then you will be equally fascinated by 20th century Paris, between the two great wars, when notorious young men and women were evolving into the literary giants we know them as today.
 These included the likes of Ernest Walsh, Wyndham Lewis, T.S.
-Elliott, Ezra Pound, Gertrude Stein, Janet Flanner, Mina Loy, Evan Shipman, Ralph Cheever Downing, Scott Fitzgerald, Donald Stewart, Don Passoss, and of course Ernest Hemingway, just to name a few!
+Elliott, Ezra Pound, James Joyce, Gertrude Stein, Janet Flanner, Mina Loy, Evan Shipman, Ralph Cheever Downing, Scott Fitzgerald, Donald Stewart, Don Passoss, and of course Ernest Hemingway, just to name a few!
 This article is only going to highlight one of those writers: Ernest Hemingway.
 But no account of Hemingway’s time in Paris can be told without telling the story of book store owner and publisher Sylvia Beach.
 Today’s tale begins there.

 Any discussion about American Expat writers in Paris in the early 20th century cannot be told in truth without including the influence of Sylvia Beach.
 Her contribution to that era was epic.
 In 1919, Sylvia opened a small book shop at 8 rue Dupuytren called Shakespeare and Company.